yassinbouasri/dependency-injection-attributes/sfcasts/lazy.md

 Back in `VolumeUpButton`, switch `true` to `false` to pretend we didn't detect a high volume.
 Below the if statement, write `dump($this->parentalControls)`.

-Spin over, press "volume up" and check the profiler.
+Spin over, refresh, press "volume up" and check the profiler.
 Even though we didn't use `ParentalControls`, it was still instantiated!
 So was the mailer service it depends on, the mailer transport, and so on.
 This is a long chain of dependencies that were instantiated but not used!